IceShell101/airofile/README.md

 # airofile

-host the selected folder on the localhost or the local network currently works only on linux
+host the selected folder on the localhost or the local network

 hosting_modes:
 1 (the default) for local host , 127.0.0.1